 If you want to compare folders of text files, a new sidebar displays the list of differences between files and lets you copy files missing in one folder from the other.

 Text Extraction — BBEdit has long had a command in its Text menu called Process Lines Containing.
 Many people probably don’t think about using it, but it’s fabulous, since it enables you to enter a search string (probably using grep pattern matching) and then operate on just those lines that match the string.
 You can delete the lines, copy them to the clipboard, or copy them to a new document.
-I don’t use this feature every day, but it’s one I return to regularly, such as when I want to see all the lines in my email log that show Comcast subscribers not receiving TidBITS mailings (sorry folks, it’s Comcast’s fault, and I’m still trying to get through to their highest-level techs).
+I don’t use this feature every day, but it’s one I return to regularly, such as when I want to see all the lines in my email log that show Comcast subscribers not receiving TidBITS mailings (sorry folks, it’s Comcast’s fault, and I’m still trying to get through to

 In BBEdit 11, Bare Bones extended the concept behind Process Lines Containing to all searches, by adding an Extract button to the Find dialog.
 Now, when your search string matches multiple bits of text in a document (or in multiple documents, if you’re using Multi-File Search!), you can extract all the matched text to a new document.
 This Extract button works differently from Process Lines Containing in that it’s just the matched text, not the entire line, but that’s not a bad thing, since with Process Lines Containing, I often extract the matched lines and then whittle them down further with additional find/replace steps.